 Although Kodak was endeavoring to limit "need-to-know," Blanket and Sunset Strip were becoming known to a few people: some at Wright Field, some within the Samos organization of the Space Systems Division (SSD), and some within the Air Staff.
 The Air Staff decision to have Wright Field contract with Kodak for an engineering model of the 77-inch system soon became entangled in routine Air Force channels.
-Because of Charyk's interest, Simmons urged his Air Staff contact to handle the study through the Air Force space organization, rather than through the Wright Field Reconnaissance Laboratory.
-On 13 August, the Air Force Staff rescinded its directive to Wright Air Development Division (WADD), redirecting the work to the Samos program.
-In forwarding copies of the earlier studies to the Space System Division on 13 August, Kodak proposed a 90-day Phase-I stage (design to mock-up) to cost and a subsequent Phase-II effort to include design, construction, test, and flight test of development models and prototype camera systems.
+Because of Charyk's interest, Simmons urged his Air Staff contact to handle the study through the Air Force space organization, rather than through the Wright Field Reconnaissance Laboratory, 18 On 13 August, the Air Force Staff rescinded its directive to Wright Air Development Division (WADD), redirecting the work to the Samos program.
+In forwarding copies of the earlier studies to the Space System Division on 13 August.
+Kodak proposed a 90-day Phase-I stage (design to mock-up) to cost and a subsequent Phase-II effort to include design, mock-up) to cost and a subsequent Phase-II effort to include design, construction, test, and flight test of development models and prototype camera systems.
 Kodak noted the impossibility of projecting development costs until completion of the Phase-I activity and acknowledged the uncertainty of compatibility between the camera system and available boost, orbit, and recovery subsystems.
 Nevertheless, the contractor reaffirmed the feasibility of providing 2- to 3-foot ground resolution with a high-acuity, stereo-coverage, surveillance camera system placed in a short-lived satellite vehicle.19